Analysis: Mariners roster is taking shape, and the starting rotation seems set

 When asked if Kelenic would start the season in the minor leagues on MLB Network, Dipoto said, “That’s likely.”

-Marmolejos is out of minor league options, so the Mariners would like to keep him on the roster instead of losing him on a waivers claim.
+Marmolejos is out of minor-league options, so the Mariners would like to keep him on the roster instead of losing him on a waivers claim.
 He offers a backup for Evan White at first base and can play left field at an adequate level.

 What will be the determining factor?

 “It is not just about results like we’ve talked about,” Servais said.
-“It’s how are they handling the at-bats as we continue to move along, how are they handling the plays in the outfield and doing a little things while running the bases.
-There is an understanding that we are talking about young, inexperienced players at the major league level and they continue to learn every day.
+“It’s how are they handling the at-bats as we continue to move along, how are they handling the plays in the outfield and doing the little things while running the bases.
+There is an understanding that we are talking about young, inexperienced players at the major-league level and they continue to learn every day.
 You just get a feel for where guys are at and who you’re comfortable going forward with.”

 Infielders (6)